mbeddr/mps-build-backends/modelcheck/README.md

   --test-mode                         run in test mode

-  --model MODEL                       list of models to check
+  --model MODEL                       list of models to check (regexes)

-  --module MODULE                     list of modules to check
+  --module MODULE                     list of modules to check (regexes)

+  --exclude-model EXCLUDE_MODEL       list of models to exclude from check
+                                      (regexes)

+  --exclude-module EXCLUDE_MODULE     list of modules to exclude from check
+                                      (regexes)

   --warning-as-error                  treat model checker warning as errors